In an ectopic pregnancy, the fetus cannot survive.

 Symptoms of ectopic pregnancy vary and may not occur until the structure containing the ectopic pregnancy ruptures.
-Most women have vaginal bleeding or spotting and/or pain. which may be dull, sharp, or crampy, in the lower abdomen.
-Menstrual periods may or may not be late or missed.
-Some women do not suspect that they are pregnant.
+Most women have vaginal bleeding or spotting and/or lower abdominal pain, which may be dull, sharp, or crampy.
+Some women may think the bleeding is a menstrual period and so may not suspect that they are pregnant.

-When the structure ruptures, the woman usually feels sudden, severe, constant pain in the lower abdomen.
-If the woman has significant blood loss, she may faint, sweat, or feel light-headed.
-These symptoms may indicate that she has lost so much blood that she has dangerously low blood pressure (shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
+If the part of the female anatomy where the ectopic pregnancy is located ruptures, the woman usually feels sudden, severe, constant pain in the lower abdomen.
+Women with severe blood loss may feel light-headed or may faint.
+These symptoms may indicate that so much blood has been lost that blood pressure is dangerously low (shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
 Blood pressure is usually low... read more ).
-She may develop peritonitis Peritonitis Abdominal pain is common and often minor.
+Peritonitis Peritonitis Abdominal pain is common and often minor.
 Severe abdominal pain that comes on quickly, however, almost always indicates a significant problem.
-The pain may be the only sign of the need for surgery... read more (inflammation of the membrane that lines the abdominal cavity).
+The pain may be the only sign of the need for surgery... read more (inflammation of the membrane that lines the abdominal cavity) may also develop.

 Diagnosis of Ectopic Pregnancy

 A pregnancy test

 Because a ruptured ectopic pregnancy can be life-threatening for a pregnant woman, prompt diagnosis is essential.